shri1920/Blog/Docker/Dockerizing-a-node-app/README.md

 docker ps (To list Docker containers) docker ps -a (To list all Docker containers, including stops or exited containers)
 ```
 To test the app, open the browser and hit localhost:port-no (localhost:3000).
-Now you should be able to see the response of the NodeJs service you created.
+Now you should be able to see the response of the Node.js service you created.